 Toes are long and narrow, with rounded toe-pads for climbing.

-and can be dependent on location.
+Colouration is highly variable and can be dependent on location.
 Range from pale yellow to bright green, terracotta red to dark brown.

 Males have dark grey throat pouch in breeding season.

 Juveniles are similar to adults with dark mask.